agilepro/epiconsciousness/docs/Self-Organization/grand-universe.md

 * atoms started being created long after the big bang when things cooled enough for protons to form, and that created the bulk of the hydrogen that exists today.
 * molecules started forming after atoms were available to make into molecules
 * stars started for form, collected automatically by gravity.
 The burning of the stars started the formation of higher numbered elements: helium, lithium, beryllium, carbon, oxygen, nitrogen, etc.  No entity created these, they did so just from the properties of the universe itself.
-* stars often end their lives with a huge novaa explosion, which creates all the elements higher than iron that exist in the universe.
+* stars often end their lives with a huge nova explosion, which creates all the elements higher than iron that exist in the universe.
-* Once higher elements were availble complex molecules were created, even complex hydrocarbons, formed in space, automatically and without guidance.
+* Once higher elements were available complex molecules were created, even complex hydrocarbons, formed in space, automatically and without guidance.
 * Later stars formed out of heavier elements include planets circling them.
 The planets offer a unique environment where energy shines on them
 * planets include volcanos, plates, faults, rifts which run all on their own.
 * planets with atmospheres automatically create storms, and evaporation/precipitation cycles, all on their own.
 * in the midst of all this activity, complex hydrocarbons start forming more and more elaborate cycles of creation, including replication of existing chains of molecules.
 I realize that Christians reject especially the notion that life was another thing that started automatically, however this is just one thing out of the many many things that universe creates all the time.
-* once life gets started, and whole new level of creation is started, with an endless sequence of creatures, plants, animals, fungi all in a perputal battle to out survive the others.
+* once life gets started, and whole new level of creation is started, with an endless sequence of creatures, plants, animals, fungi all in a perpetual battle to out survive the others.
 New species are created all the time, automatically, and without any external guidance.
 * once life gets complex enough, it gains an ability to model the world, and to react to it, in order to hunt for food, and escape predators.
 * even at this level, the universe is not done creating: our own consciousness is part of this patter of continual creation.
 People invent things that have never been seen before.
 * We are now starting to make machines that are themselves creating new innovative things.